5 Modern Web Design Elements Could Be Doing More Harm to your Site

 The ratio of your text to your graphics will vary depending on your site’s genre and the feeling you want to evoke from your visitor.
 While it’s important for your page content to address people’s questions and concerns, it shouldn’t be too long that it drives their attention away from other important factors like the call to action.

-Keep your text concise with optimal impact.
+Keep your product text concise with optimal impact.
 The sweet spot for word count is between 300-350 words.
 Be brutal and only discuss points that strengthen your argument and persuade the reader.
 Leave out everything else.
 If you need to include more text, break them up into manageable chunks that’s easy to navigate and is visually interesting.

 When it’s Okay to be Ugly, and Not Modern